xkunD/Simple-Bank-Backend/README.md

-# Simple-Bank-Backend
+# Simple Bank Backend Project
 🏦 In this backend project, I designed, developed and deployed a backend web service for a simple bank with Golang, Postgres, Gin, Kubernetes, gRPC, AWS.
-📖 This project can provide APIs for the frontend to do the following things:
+This project can provide APIs for the frontend to do the following things:
 - Create and manage bank accounts.
 - Record all balance changes to each of the accounts.
 - Perform a money transfer between 2 accounts.